 Millennials are known for their creative practices of turning basic food into coveted brunch menu items and building careers out of a love for social media.
-So, it’s not shocking they’ve figured out how to turn a work trip into a personal vacation.
+So, it’s not shocking they’ve figured out how to turn a work trip into a personal vacation, specially if they go to Alabama, there’s a surprising amount of fun and entertaining attractions around Birmingham like this list from Tuscaloosa Coach Rentals.
 And the cherry on top – they do it without overspending on travel.
 With so many businesses trying to figure out how to reach the millennial generation, travel companies might be in luck.

 Bleisure is the New Way to Travel

-National Car Rental released its second annual State of Business Travel Survey earlier this month, which examines the behaviors, emotions, and perceptions of frequent business travelers in the United States.
+National Car Rental released its second annual State of Business Travel Survey earlier this month, which examines the behaviors, emotions, and perceptions of frequent business travelers.
 And the results are clear: bleisure is the new way to travel.

 Business + leisure, also known as bleisure, is the perfect mix of forced travel and needed time off.